olegv142/esp32-ble-uart-mx/README.md

 * short press RST button
 * release BOOT button
 * proceed with flashing in Arduino

+## Testing
+There are two python scripts for testing transmitter / receiver pair.
+The **test/transmit.py** opens serial port passed as parameter to the script and sends messages to it periodically.
+Each message has sequence number followed by the random data repeated twice so the receiver can verify message integrity and detect lost messages.
+The **test/receive.py** opens serial port passed as parameter to the script and parse messages at the receiver side of the connection validating them.
+It also prints various statistic when terminated by pressing Ctrl-C.

 ## Power consumption
 The following values were measured with SDK v.3.0.3